 Meanwhile, Ronaldo started his career at Sporting Lisbon at the age of 17, scoring 5 goals before the age of 18.
 He really exploded when he joined Man Utd under the guidance of Sir Alex Ferguson, winning the FA Cup and scoring his 20th career goal in his 100th game.
 Ronaldo then became a global icon with records at Man Utd and Real Madrid.

 "Messi is always reserved and respectful of everyone around him," said Spanish football expert Guillem Balague.
 "He sets the standards for new players.
-When Neymar arrived at Barca, he received a clear message from Messi: There are certain principles here."
+When Neymar arrived at Barca, he received a clear message from Messi: There are certain rules here."

-Interesting detail as mentioned above: In 2007, Messi, then 20 years old, held little Yamal during a charity photoshoot between Barca and UNICEF.
+Interesting detail as mentioned above: In 2007, Messi, then 20 years old, held little Yamal during a charity photo shoot between Barca and UNICEF.
 7 years later, Yamal officially entered the La Masia academy.
 At the age of 12, he was compared to Messi by Marca, Spain's leading sports newspaper.

 "Why did they bring Yamal to La Masia?", said coach Pau Moral, who coached Yamal at La Masia.
 "Because he did not have an easy childhood, but Barca guided him in the right direction."